Apple seeks quick bans on eight Samsung phones

 Google shares closed 1.4 percent lower at $669.22.
 Microsoft Corp, a potential beneficiary if smartphone makers begin to seek out Android alternatives, ended up 0.4 percent.
 Nokia, which has staked its future on Windows phones, gained 7.7 percent.

-Even Research in Motion - which has hemorrhaged market share to Apple and Google - climbed more than 5 percent in early trade before finishing 2 percent higher at $7.01 Canadian.
+Even Research in Motion - which has hemorrhaged market share to Apple and Google - climbed more than 5 percent, before ending 2 percent higher.

 The verdict came as competition in the device industry is intensifying, with Google jumping into hardware for the first time with the Nexus 7 and Microsoft’s touchscreen-friendly Windows 8 coming in October, led by its “Surface” tablet.